vsg-dev/vsgTutorial/2_Foundations/Object_base_class_and_ref_ptr.md

 ptr->value += 10.0; // seg fault as object was deleted on exiting it's scope
 ~~~

 This same issue occurs for std::shared_ptr<>, you simply can't prevent the destruction of objects on the stack.
 If you want to manage your objects using smart pointer you must only use them with objects allocated on the heap.
-Thankfully the same technique of declaring the destructor protected/private prevent compilation of the code works for prevent stack construction as it does for prevent use with shared_ptr<> and explicitly deleting an object.
+Thankfully the same technique of declaring the destructor protected/private prevents compilation of the code works to prevent stack construction as it does to prevent use with shared_ptr<> and explicitly deleting an object.

 ~~~ cpp
 class MyClass : public vsg::Inherit<vsg::Object, MyClass>